 In this scenario, 5GMS consumption reporting is used to report consumption of 5GMSd content via an MBS service.

-NOTE: MBS User Services Reception Reporting (see clause 4.2.5 of TS 26.502 [X] may continue in parallel with 5GMS consumption reporting.
+NOTE: MBS User Services Reception Reporting (see clause 4.2.5 of TS 26.502 [X]) may continue in parallel with 5GMS consumption reporting.

 The call flow in figure 5.X.3-1 extends the that defined in clause 5.6.1 to address consumption reporting.
 Aspects specific to this use-case are indicated in bold.